Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model

-Conditioning with randomly scattered observations yields DNS-level accuracy in turbulent statistics, provided that the observation density lies within an appropriate range.
+Conditioning with randomly scattered observations yields near DNS-level accuracy in turbulent statistics, provided that the observation density lies within an appropriate range.
 We examine the behaviour of turbulent statistics in figure~\ref{fig:da-studies-statistics}($a$--$c)$ for scattered observation cases in which the total number of observations is systematically increased from $0.001\%$ to $50\%$ (R-0.001 to R-50) of all grid points in the domain.
 We present three representative turbulence statistics: the Reynolds shear stress, the premultiplied spanwise energy spectrum of the streamwise velocity component, and the flatness of the streamwise velocity fluctuations.
-DNS-level accuracy is achieved when the observation density lies approximately between $0.01\%$ and $1\%$.
+Near DNS-level accuracy is achieved when the observation density lies approximately between $0.01\%$ and $1\%$, although degradations in the pre-multiplied energy spectra for low spanwise wavenumbers and in the flatness near the wall remain.
 The R-0.01\% shows good agreement with the DNS statistics, while exhibiting satisfactory data consistency and sample diversity (see figure~\ref{fig:da-rmse-parametric_study}).
 Therefore, this case satisfies the requirements for successful data assimilation.